• Skip to main content

 Inspired by the egg-less ice cream recipe Jeni's Splendid Ice Cream created, I set out to make my own version using a cornstarch and cream cheese method.

-There are a few reasons to make a vanilla ice cream recipe with no eggs and use a starch.
+There are a few reasons to make an egg free ice cream and use a starch.
 Eggs add richness, but they can sometimes compete with the simple flavors of cream and vanilla.
 They are also a bit more touchy on the stove, where you run the risk of curdling the eggs in the custard.

 Adding cream cheese does not make cheesecake ice cream!
 Although that is delicious and I made a Gingersnap Strawberry Cheesecake Ice Cream in my cookbook.
 Cream cheese simply adds an element of density and richness to the ice cream base.